Hungary in World War II: Retreat into Germany

+then in the area of present-day Austria.

+Surrender and movement across the Enns River had to be completed prior to midnight.

 In the town of Landsberg in Bavaria, a Hungarian garrison stood in parade formation to surrender as Americans forces advanced through the area very late in the war.
 A few Hungarian soldiers ended the war in Denmark in some of the last territory not yet occupied by the Allies.

 List of major engagements

 This is a list of battles and other combat operations in World War II in which Hungarian forces took part.

 Oppression at home

 The Holocaust

 On 19 March 1944 German troops occupied Hungary, prime minister Miklós Kállay was deposed and soon mass deportations of Jews to German death camps in occupied Poland began.
 SS-Obersturmbannführer Adolf Eichmann went to Hungary to oversee the large-scale deportations.
 Between 15 May and 9 July, Hungarian authorities deported 437,402 Jews.
 All but 15,000 of these Jews were sent to Auschwitz-Birkenau, and 90% of those were immediately killed.
 It has been estimated that one-third of the murdered victims at Auschwitz were Hungarian.
 Sztojay, unlike previous prime ministers, answered mostly to Berlin and was thus able to act independently of Horthy.
 However, reports of the conditions in the concentration camps led the admiral to resist his policies.

 In early July 1944, Horthy stopped the deportations, and after the failed attempt on Hitler's life, the Germans backed off from pressing Horthy's regime to continue further, large-scale deportations, although some smaller groups continued to be deported by train.
 In late August, Horthy refused Eichmann's request to restart the deportations.
 Himmler ordered Eichmann to leave Budapest.